My Own Journey to Free Technology

 PCMR got flooded with members who constantly made exceptions for consoles, especially Nintendo, ignoring the whole point that exclusivity and artifical barrier building is responsible for all the pointless restrictions we were fighting to begin with.
 I made a breakaway group which maintained a focus on choice and freedom against things like DRM which accrued a paltry following.
 But that exercize only made clear to me just how few people actually were into PC for the choice and freedom.
 I found out hard that PCMR wasn’t and couldn’t really be my tribe.

-In the meantime, the Minecraft experience had me finally dive back into GNU/Linux to host a server.
+In the meantime, the Minecraft experience had me finally dive back into Linux to host a server.
 A friend of mine had donated his old desktop to me, a dual core Pentium D Dell Dimension, which was perfectly capable for a small server of 2-6 players.
 I took a very brief crash course in MineOS (My appeciation to Wil Dizon “Hex Parrot”, all these years later) which is where I first cut my teeth in Bash terminal.
 It gave me a familiarity with SSH remote management, changing and moving files in terminal and setting up services such as Mumble.
-By then there were several spare computers available to me to play around with finally installing Ubuntu on, but I was perturbed by the Unity interface and once again wrote off the idea of running GNU/Linux on my main desktop.
+By then there were several spare computers available to me to play around with finally installing Ubuntu on, but I was perturbed by the Unity interface and once again wrote off the idea of running Linux on my main desktop.

 2013-2015

 That first build gave way to a smaller ITX system since small form factors are a favorite of mine.
 It was built with the intention to use the up and coming Window$ 10 and I had already been using 8.1 for some time.
-There wasn’t much thought of GNU/Linux until somebody rather close to me found themselves stuck with a Chromebook, keeping them from participating in games with the rest of my group.
+There wasn’t much thought of Linux until somebody rather close to me found themselves stuck with a Chromebook, keeping them from participating in games with the rest of my group.
 I thought “simple enough, I’ve heard Chromebooks can be freed with ‘Linux Mint’”, offered to take the laptop and liberate it.
 An install guide suggested dropping into developer mode after removing a write-protect screw from the motherboard, and overwriting everything with the Linux Mint installer.
 The interface was so intuitive (unlike Ubuntu at the time) that it left a very good impression on me.

 It was shortly before that Chromebook liberation that Edward Snowden brought the world’s attention to the massive spying ring being run by the US and other governments.
 Already, I was uneasy with the prospect of Window$ 10 introducing a cloud assistant, Sky Drive (One Drive) and connected Microsoft Accounts.
 In retrospect, I was a fool to even have willingly used 7 or 8.
 I then committed fully to ridding myself of all things Microsoft, Google and whatever other crap I’d been using.
 But there was a problem: I still had projects tied up in Window$-only software.